gabrielmgt/rag-api-rsm/README.md

-finished rewrite

-cofigure grafana and prometheus using the template

-and finally tests

 # RAG API
 This is a FastAPI RAG microservice application with endpoints to provide document URLs for ingestion and answer queries using an LLM with support for full observabilty using LangFuse.
 ## Considerations: